Tony And Emmy Award Winning Actor Ron Liebman Dies At 82

 The New York-born actor and stage veteran was also known for playing Dr. Leonard Green, the father of Jennifer Aniston's Rachel Green, on TV's Friends.

 Leibman's Emmy came in 1979 when he played Martin "Kaz" Kazinsky, a convicted criminal who becomes a criminal attorney.
-In 2011, he joked about how he won the award and then the show was cancelled after only 23 episodes.
+In 2011, he joked about how he won the award and then the show was canceled after only 23 episodes.

 That same year he played a union organizer in Norma Rae opposite Sally Field whose break-out performance garnered an Oscar.